zulip/zulip/docs/contributing/commit-discipline.md

 - TODO comments should be in the commit that introduces the issue or the functionality with further work required.

-Commits should generally be minimal:
+## Commits should generally be minimal

 - Significant refactorings should be done in a separate commit from functional changes.